 - Lastly, the android gsf apk (MicroG Services Framework Proxy)

-Log into your Google Account on your Huawei phone:
+Log in to your Google Account on your Huawei phone:

 - Open Settings and click on Apps & services.